GSK presents college scholarships to Triangle Region, NC students who have overcome adversity to pursue their dreams

 Please note: We request that all reporters interested in attending the event contact Marti Skold-Jordan at: email@example.com or at 919-328-0507.

-Aja White struggled with teen dating violence and domestic abuse which left her with anxiety and PTSD.
-She excelled academically knowing that pushing herself and getting good grades would help her move on from her past.
-Aja graduated as the valedictorian of her high school class.
-Aja will not let her past define her future.
-She plans to use her education to pursue a career in public policy and advocacy.
-Aja attends the University of North Carolina at Chapel Hill working toward a double major in Media and Strategic Communications and Public Policy.
+Emily Swink struggled through many adverse childhood experiences which lead to hospitalization for depression and anxiety.
+She excelled academically knowing that pushing herself and getting good grades would help her move on from her past and give her the chance at a brighter future.
+She plans to use her education to pursue a career in nursing to help others who go through adverse childhood experiences.
+Emily will attend the University of North Carolina at Chapel Hill working toward a degree in Nursing.

 About GSK – GSK is one of the world’s leading research-based pharmaceutical and healthcare companies – is committed to improving the quality of human life by enabling people to do more, feel better and live longer.